 What’s in it for me?

-For further information and to see what the Champions have been upto lately, visit the NEW Champions Blog at:
+For further information and to see what the Champions have been up to lately, visit the NEW Champions Blog below:

 Out of the initial stage of Champions of Change came a number of reports and engagement activities…

-Click below to download the Champions of Change feedback report.
+Please find below the Champions of Change feedback report:

-- In 2010, we carried out some research into the needs of unpaid carers for those who use mental health services.
+In 2010, we carried out some research into the needs of unpaid carers for those who use mental health services.
 As a result of the research, this video was produced to illustrate what we found and look at the need for respite services in the city.
 Many thanks to all those involved.
-The music is by Gileah Taylor, who’s website can be found at www.gileah.com.
-The video is on YouTube, but you can see it here too:

-- To find out about the Champions of Change ‘Hats off!’ walk for mental health awareness week 2010, click here.
+Find out more about the Champions of Change ‘Hats off!’ walk for mental health awareness week 2010 below: